-Pathchar first collects RTTs between source and destination hosts.
-To measure RTTs, pathchar uses one of the ICMP packet, called a Time Exceeded message, which is also used in traceroute [6].
-An IP packet has a TTL (Time To Live) field in the header.
-It shows the limit of the hop count that the packet can traverse.
-Before the router forwards the packet to the next hop, the value of the TTL field is decreased.
-When the TTL value becomes zero, the router discards the packet and returns the ICMP control packet to the source to inform that the validity of the packet is expired.
-This mechanism is necessary in order to avoid the loops of packet forwarding due to, e.g, some misbehavior of the router.
+the router discards the packet and returns the ICMP control packet to the source to inform that the validity of the packet is expired.
+This mechanism is necessary in order to avoid a loop of packet forwarding due to, e.g., some misbehaviors of the router.
 When the packet is sent with the value of the TTL field to be n, the ICMP control packet must be returned from nth hop router.
 The RTT value between the source and nth router on the path can then be measured by the source.
 Pathchar collects RTTs between the source and every intermediate router by changing the value of the TTL field.